Adults contributing $730 to paying off debt each month.

-“Consumers are continuing to grapple with inflation and how to factor rising prices into their budgets and long-term financial strategies – so the question becomes how to navigate those costs while simultaneously creating opportunities for bolstering savings and investments to keep pace with inflation and reach financial goals,” said Dylan Huang, SVP and Head of Retirement and Wealth Management Solutions at New York Life.
+“Consumers are continuing to grapple with inflation and how to factor rising prices into their budgets and long-term financial strategies – so the question becomes how to navigate those costs while simultaneously creating opportunities for bolstering savings and investments to keep pace with inflation and reach financial goals,” said Dylan Huang, SVP and Head of Retail Products at New York Life.

 “Given the current macroeconomic environment, with high inflation and recessionary headwinds looming, people are wondering how they can leverage their investments to stay on track with their financial goals.
 It’s easy to react to market conditions, but these changes may not ultimately be aligned with a long-term financial strategy,” said Huang.